Thermometric titration: Thermometric titrations

 The most practical sensor for measuring temperature change in titrating solutions has been found to be the thermistor.
 Thermistors are small solid state devices which exhibit relatively large changes in electrical resistance for small changes in temperature.
 They are manufactured from sintered mixed metal oxides, with lead wires enabling connection to electrical circuitry.
 The thermistor is encapsulated in a suitable electrically insulating medium with satisfactory heat transfer characteristics and acceptable chemical resistance.
 Typically for thermistors used for chemical analysis the encapsulating medium is glass, although thermistors encapsulated in epoxy resin may be used in circumstances where either chemical attack (e.g., by acidic fluoride-containing solutions) or severe mechanical stress is anticipated.
 The thermistor is supported by suitable electronic circuitry to maximize sensitivity to minute changes in solution temperature.
-The circuitry in the Metrohm 859 Titrotherm thermometric titration interface module is capable of resolving temperature changes as low as 10^{−5} K.
+The circuitry and the design of Metrohm's digital Thermoprobe, when used in combination with the OMNIS titrator, enables the detection of temperature changes as small as 10^{−5} K.